medusa-project/active-medusa/README.md

     item = Item.find('some UUID')

-This method will raise an error if nothing is found, and if multiple entities are found, it will return only one.
+If multiple entities are found, it will return only one.
+This is the only finder method that will raise an error if nothing is found.

-Additionally, you can find by repository URI:
+Alternatively, you can find by repository URI:

-    item = Item.find_by_uri('F4 node URI')

-Or by web ID:

-    item = Item.find_by_web_id('t3s8w')
+    item = Item.find_by_uri('http://localhost:8080/fcrepo/rest/kumquats')

 Then, there are the `find_by_x` methods, where `x` corresponds to some property name: